CCI-Tools/cate/doc/source/op_specs/uni-desc-statistics/comparison/op_spec_anomalies.rst

 --------------------------

-:Operation name:
+:Operation name: Anomalies
-:Algorithm name: *XXX*
+.. :Algorithm name: *XXX*
-:Algorithm reference: *XXX*
+.. :Algorithm reference: *XXX*
-:Description: Calculation of differences compared to a reference.
+:Description: This Operation serves for the calculation of differences compared to a reference.
 :Utilised in: :doc:`../uc_workflows/uc09_workflow`,  :doc:`../uc_workflows/uc06_workflow`

 --------------------------